keylime/enhancements/7_multi-tenancy.md

 -->

 Keylime works in the context of a single tenant.
-Any agents registered within Keylime can be seen by all (who have access to the system).
+Any agents registered within Keylime can be managed by anyone with the required bootstrap certificates (mTLS).

 An owner of a Keylime deployment may want to provide services to multiple tenants and allow them to manage and create their own users , groups and